 If you want to see the centre of the Catholic world, then you must come to the St. Peter’s Basilica.
 It is a huge basilica, with the height of around 120 meters, enough for the Statue of Liberty to fit inside of it.
 It is one of the must-go and must-see places of Rome.

 What I liked the most during my visit were never-ending stairs leading to the top of Basilica.
 It really took a while, but the result was breathtaking!
 From the top, we enjoyed one of the most beautiful views of the whole city.

 St. Peter’s Basilica – interior, Vatican city by Patrick Landy

-Piazza della Rotonda is the square boasting the best preserved monument of ancient Rome – Pantheon.
-Despite the fact that it was built already in 126 AD, the building is well preserved and since the 7th century it has served as a Roman Catholic Church.
+Piazza della Rotonda is the square boasting the best-preserved monument of ancient Rome – Pantheon.
+Despite the fact that it was built already in 126 AD, the building is well preserved and since the 7th century, it has served as a Roman Catholic Church.

 We came only accidentally to this piazza while strolling Roman streets and were not prepared for such a huge temple here.
-Perhaps Pantheon is what I liked the most in Rome.
+Perhaps Pantheon is what I liked the most about Rome.
 It is amazing not only from outside but even its interior worth a visit!
 Do not miss it!

 Pantheon – interior, Things to do in Rome, Lazio, Italy by John Morton

 5. Vatican Museums